 The main uses of the expression language are as follows:

 When a DFDL property needs to be set dynamically at parse time from the value of one or more elements of the data.
-Properties such as initiator, terminator, length, occursCount and separator accept an expression.
+Properties such as dfdl:initiator, dfdl:terminator, dfdl:length, dfdl:occursCount, and dfdl:separator accept an expression.

 In a dfdl:assert annotation